dafny-lang/dafny/docs/_includes/Types.md

 ````

 Dafny builds in record types that correspond to tuples and gives these
 a convenient special syntax, namely parentheses.
-For example, what
+For example, for what
-might have been declared as:
+might have been declared as
 ```dafny
 datatype Pair<T,U> = Pair(0: T, 1: U)
 ```